jt-lanl/cov-voc/README.md

 for reading fasta sequence files

-* also tbl, and several other formats, are supported;
+* also tbl, mase, and seq (raw);
 the routine `readseq.read_seqfile(...)` will determine the format of the file based on the file extension.

 * Note that gzip'd files also work so `-i sequencefile.fasta.gz` on the command line will also be automatically understood as a compressed fasta-formatted file, and it will be read without explicitly decompressing the file.

-* Output files are also written according to their name, but output to `*.gz` files is not currently implemented.
-(You can just run `gzip` on the fasta file once it's written.)
+* Output files are also written according to their name, with output to `*.gz` files also implemented.

+* A recent addition is the 'pkl' and 'ipkl' filetypes -- this is a python pickle (and incremental pickle) file; the 'pkl' is a direct serialization of the `SequenceSample` array as one object; the 'ipkl' serializes each sample separately.

 ### mutants/spikevariants